-The Bonds are also being issued pursuant to a Trust Indenture to be dated as of December 1, 2017 between the Authority and Wells Fargo Bank, National Association, Minneapolis, Minnesota, as trustee (the "Trustee").
-The Trustee will serve as the Registrar and Paying Agent for the Bonds.
+The Bonds are also being issued pursuant to a Trust Indenture, dated as of May 1, 2019 (the "Indenture") between the Authority and Wells Fargo Bank, National Association, Minneapolis, Minnesota as trustee (the "Trustee").
+The Trustee will serve as the registrar and paying agent for the Bonds.

-Pursuant to a Loan Agreement to be dated as of December 1, 2017 between the University and the Authority relating to the Bonds, the Authority is loaning the Bond proceeds to the University and the University will covenant as its general obligation to make Loan Repayments in amounts sufficient to pay the principal of and interest on the Bonds as the same shall become due.
+Pursuant to a Loan Agreement, dated as of May 1, 2019 (the "Loan Agreement") between the University and the Authority relating to the Bonds, the Authority is loaning the Bond proceeds to the University and the University will covenant as its general obligation to make Loan Repayments in amounts sufficient to pay the principal of and interest on the Bonds as the same shall become due.